-Intuitive eating is not reserved for individuals with unlimited funds to spend on groceries, restaurants, and late-night takeouts.
-Budgeting can be integrated seamlessly into the practice of intuitive eating.
+Intuitive eating is not reserved for people with unlimited funds to spend on groceries, restaurants, and late-night takeouts.
+Learn how to practice intuitive eating on a budget.
 I’ve partnered up with ALDI to bring you this post, meaning I was compensated for my time, but, as always, all thoughts and opinions are my own.

 I talk to a lot of people who are concerned that intuitive eating is too expensive, and that it isn’t possible to be an intuitive eater unless you have money to spend.
 While certainly spending unlimited amounts of money on takeout and restaurants every night would be difficult financially for most people, there are absolutely ways to listen to your body and honor your cravings without hurting your wallet.